Prince Alfonso Carlos, Duke of Anjou and San Jaime: Last months

 No source clarifies what was Alfonso Carlos' position versus massive Carlist paramilitary buildup in 1935–1936.
-Since late 1935 he resided in Guéthary in southern France and until early summer of 1936 he supervised personally Carlist conspiracy plans and their negotiations with the military, approving of conditions that Fal presented to head of rebellious generals, Mola.
+Since late 1935 he resided in Guéthary in southern France and until early summer of 1936 he supervised personally Carlist conspiracy plans and their negotiations with the military, approving of conditions that Fal presented to the head of the rebellious generals, Emilio Mola.
 On 28 June, and for reasons which are not entirely clear, he left Saint Jean de Luz and headed for Vienna, leaving prince Xavier to manage daily politics.
 From then on it was Xavier who supervised Carlist conspiracy and talks with the military.
 Alfonso Carlos' approval was sought remotely on most outstanding issues; it is known that he explicitly prohibited any local Navarrese negotiations.
 Following vague agreement reached in talks with Mola, the final order to rise was issued by prince Xavier in name of Alfonso Carlos.
 An emissary was immediately flown to Vienna to obtain confirmation; when it arrived the coup was already in full swing.

 Alfonso Carlos issued a royal decree which dissolved all Carlist regular executive structures and replaced them with wartime Juntas de Guerra, including the central one.
 However, from his residence at Theresianumgasse in the Austrian capital the claimant had little further control over the events unfolding.
 His known statements are mostly enthusiastic acknowledgements of Carlist military effort.
 One of the very last of his documents was the telegram message with greetings to the requeté detachment known as "40 de Artajona", which on 13 September as the first Nationalist unit entered the captured city of San Sebastián.
 Similarly, he acknowledged that a hospital in Pamplona had been named after him and that one Carlist militia battalion had been named after his wife.
 He was impressed with requeté buildup and rather optimistic as to the outcome of the conflict; in his letter of 22 September he declared that "la gloria de nuestros requetés será haber salvado a España y a Europa".
 No other type of his activity – e.g. in terms of seeking diplomatic support or ensuring financial aid – is known.